jellyfin-archive/jellyfin-docs/general/administration/connectivity.md

 The easiest way to check for issues is by checking the logs, which can be accessed through the settings on the web frontend or in the log directory on your server.
 If there are no logs at all relating to web traffic, even over a LAN connection, then the server hasn't been reached at all yet.
 This would indicate either an incorrect address or an issue somewhere else on the network.

-## Debug (more verbose) Logging
+## Debug Logging

 To enable debug (much more verbose) logging for Jellyfin, it is currently required to manually edit config files - no UI options exist yet.
-Go to Jellyfin-directory/config, in the `logging.json` file, change:
+Go to Jellyfin-directory/config, in the `logging.json` file, change the minimum level to debug as seen below.

 `"MinimumLevel": "Information",`